 Principal criticisms were levelled at the lack of rear seat legroom (it was no better than the ADO16) and weak performance and brakes on the A-Series models.
 The gearchange action in the E-Series version was vague and notchy (one wag likened it to stirring a bag of marbles with a knitting needle).
 The quartic steering wheel was overlooked as a marketing gimmick, and the styling was politely consigned to the ‘make your own mind-up’ school of thought.

 Styling – love it or loathe it?

 Actually, the issue of the styling cannot be left at that.
-The looks of a car and the image it conveys are utmost in the eyes of prospective purchasers – if a car looks right, faults can be overlooked; if it looks wrong, then its customer appeal is undermined.
-Which ever way you look at the Allegro, it is ugly; the nose is undefined and the grille/headlight treatment is so much narrower than the width of the car it consigns to make it look over-inflated, especially from the front.
+The looks of a car and the image it conveys are utmost in the eyes of prospective purchasers – if a car looks right, faults can be overlooked but, if it looks wrong, then its customer appeal is undermined.
+Which ever way you look at the Allegro, it is ugly – the nose is undefined and the grille/headlight treatment is so much narrower than the width of the car it consigns to make it look over-inflated, especially from the front.

 Spen King described it eloquently: ‘I remember when I first saw the clay of the Allegro – I was horrified and wanted to look away!
 It looked like a caricature of Henry VIII, with little features and a big, bulging face.’

 The sides of the car, so convexly curved, serve to heighten the impression that the Allegro looks pregnant.
 Wheels that failed to fill the arches adding to the overall impression it was a blob of a car.
 It is easy to criticise the styling, and looks are always subjective, but in terms of a mass-market car with serious sales ambitions, it is impossible to think of a post-War car so universally condemned on its styling alone.
 What is more distressing about this situation is it could have been so different.